 - Peer Assisted Study Sessions (PASS)

-Sponsored by Ernst & Young, our PASS scheme sees higher year students (PASS leaders) facilitate groups of first-year students, to develop study and learning strategies.
+The PASS (Peer-assisted study support) scheme sees higher year students (PASS leaders) facilitate groups of first-year students, to develop study and learning strategies.

 PASS sessions are a great forum in which to explore aspects of university life and gain deeper understanding of academic concepts and study issues within an informal and supportive environment.